UnicornVault/ios-satellite-qa-and-automation-suite/README.md

 the user with a notification every time.
 Ground-based cellular testing has no version of this scenario, since a cell tower doesn't physically move.

+**All 17 satellite tests run against a real SwiftUI implementation** — see `Sources/DemoApp/SatelliteHomeView.swift` and `SatelliteMessagesView.swift` — not just written as hypothetical assertions.
+They execute via the "Demo App — Proof of Concept" GitHub Actions workflow on a free macOS runner.
+One honest caveat: two of the original test scenarios set `launchEnvironment` *after* the app has already launched, which can't actually reach a running process — those specific mid-session transitions are approximated with a short timer instead, documented directly in the view's code comments.

 ## What this demonstrates

 - Writing and structuring XCUITest suites in Swift